laravel/docs/upgrade.md

 #### BrowserKit Compatibility

 Laravel 5.4's testing layer has been re-written to be simpler and lighter out of the box.
-If you would like to continue using the testing layer present in Laravel 5.3, you may install the `laravel/browser-kit-testing` package into your application.
+If you would like to continue using the testing layer present in Laravel 5.3, you may install the `laravel/browser-kit-testing` [package](https://github.com/laravel/browser-kit-testing) into your application.
 This package provides full compatibility with the Laravel 5.3 testing layer.

 #### Environment

 The Laravel 5.4 test class no longer manually forces `putenv('APP_ENV=testing')` for each test.
-Instead, the `APP_ENV` from the loaded `.env` file is utilized.
+Instead, the framework utilizes the `APP_ENV` variable from the loaded `.env` file.

 #### Event Fake